aredden/electron-G14Control/README.md

 - Main window styling and suggestions.
 - Allow user to choose temperature polling time.
 - Improved code commenting.
-- FanCurve page front end logic -- the ipcRenderer listener functions under /electron are already built.
+- FanCurve page front end logic -- the ipcRenderer listener functions under /electron are already built. _In progess_
-- Persistent storage for configuration and runtime events.
+- Persistent storage for configuration and runtime events. _In progress_
 - Status page design and relevent data to show.
 - Add settings page for more options such as "exit on window close" vs "run as icon app on window close", etc.
-- Header main page custom exit and minimize buttons, as well as possible dropdown menu (could use this as a 'settings page') ...
+- Header main page custom exit and minimize buttons, as well as possible dropdown menu (could use this as a 'settings page')

+  ...

 - Eventually add G14Control plans configuration.

 ## License